cryptopunkscc/astrald/app/warpdrive/doc/FSI.md

 ### `send`

-1. Open directory with mounted warp drive peers;
+1. Open directory with mounted warpdrive peers;
 2. Localize proper directory related to receiver;
 3. Copy-paste a file into the directory;
-4. The feedback about progress or failure is provided by third-party tool used for interacting with fs, e.g. nautilus.
+4. The feedback about progress or failure will be displayed as notification.

 ### `incoming`

-1. The warp service client have to be run and connected to warp drive service;
+1. The warp service client have to be run and connected to warpdrive service;
 2. Client receives incoming file request through the service;
 3. Client displays the system notification about incoming file;
 4. The notification can navigate to the directory with list of incoming file requests.